 Files in each archive are named according to the following structure:

 mbidis a uuid of a MusicBrainz Identifier,

-mbare the first and second characters of the MusicBrainz Identifier, and
+dare the first, second, third and fourth characters of the MusicBrainz Identifier, and

 nindicates the ordinal number of duplicate data files present for the same MusicBrainz Identifier.
 There will always be a file with number 0.